 Apply any and all code items from 11A or 11B to the building design.
-For 11B there is a brochure available at the Building Permit Counter called the Facility Accessibility Checklist.
-This brochure may be useful to designers when preparing building plans because it lists all of the accessibility sections of the 2001 CBC.
 Every applicable code section regarding accessibility is required to be fully addressed on the plans.

-If the public/commercial building is new construction, begin with Chapter 11B-Division I-New Buildings and apply the code from each section to the building design.
+If the building is new construction apply the code from each section to the building design.
 Provide manufacturer's specification sheets for all of the door hardware, plumbing fixtures and trim, signage, flooring, and any other items which have been designed to meet the accessibility code requirements for this project.
 These specification sheets are to be submitted with the building plans so that they can be included in the plan check process.
 Firmly attach 8.5X11 copies to the plans, or copy on standard size sheets.

-Refer to Division II-Site Accessibility and apply all sections to the project design.
 Provide a complete site plan for the project showing existing conditions and proposed improvements.
 Include all topographical contours as they relate to the improved areas.
 Show all existing driveways, pedestrian ways, adjacent streets, public transportation stops, and parking spaces.
 The proposed accessible exterior routes of travel must be completely detailed and specified including spot elevations and slope percentages.
 These grades must be fully engineered so that code limitations on slope are not exceeded.
-Copies of the required forms are available at the Building Permit Counter.
-One form is the agreement with the owner; the other form is the actual verification, which must be completed by an independent inspector prior to approval by the County Building Inspector.
-Two signed copies of the agreement form are required for plan check approval.

-If the work being performed is an alteration or an addition to an existing building, refer to Chapter 11B-Division IV-Accessibility for Existing Buildings.
+If the work being performed is an alteration or an addition to an existing building, refer to CBC 11B-Existing Buildings and Facilities.
 If the work is extensive enough, then the designer is required to implement the codes found in previous divisions into the building design.
 All new construction in existing structures must meet all current accessibility codes.
 All existing accessibility components of the building must be shown as Existing (E), noted with actual specifications that show how they meet the current code, and noted accordingly with any New (N) modifications that are required to bring the existing condition up to the current code requirements.
-If, because of unreasonable hardship (1134B.2.1) the applicant decides to request an exception from the Building Official, then the form Documentation of Unreasonable Hardship, which can be obtained from the Building Counter, must be filled out and submitted for review.
-This form must be accompanied by required documentation of construction costs so that it can be compared to the current valuation threshold.
+If the work is not extensive, based on an established valuation threshold , an unreasonable hardship may be established (CBC 11B-202.4, exception 8).
+A Cost Documentation Form will be required and must be accompanied by required documentation of construction costs so that it can be compared to the current valuation threshold.

 Many plan submittals seem to generate similar plan check comments and are returned to the designer to be corrected.
 The following items should be considered during the production phase of the applicant's construction documents: